 Few have heard of it, let alone been.
-Our destination is the remote Shetland Islands in the far north of Scotland for one of the most incredible festivals in Europe.
+Our destination is Shetland in the far north of Scotland, where one of the most incredible festivals in Europe is held.
 On the last Tuesday of January, the town of Lerwick goes more than a little mad.
 Up Helly Aa is a lot more than a sub-arctic bonfire and booze-up.
-It's a superb spectacle, a celebration of Shetland history and a triumphant demonstration of the islanders' skills and spirit.
-Fifty horny-helmeted Vikings, a burning Norse galley and an all-night party.
+It’s a superb spectacle, a celebration of Shetland’s history and a triumphant demonstration of the islanders’ skills and spirit.
+Fifty helmeted Vikings, a burning Norse galley and an all-night party.
 Unmissable.

 Day 1: Edinburgh to Lerwick

 Departs 8:30am.
 We head north to the ancient university town of St. Andrews and explore the famous 'Home of Golf'.
 It's then further up the east coast to see the dramatically located Dunnottar Castle.
 We continue to Aberdeen, where we begin the adventure as we board the ferry and embark upon our voyage on the North Sea.
 This overnight journey, via Kirkwall in Orkney, will arrive in Lerwick the next morning.